By Amanda Vernon

 And for all that flimsy, projected confidence, I never would have gone to the convention alone.
 Dressed in combat boots that my friends called my “butt-kicking boots” and wearing fingerless leather gloves that people said made me look like a biker chick, and I was intimidated.
 Social anxiety would have kept me on the walls.
 But with family standing next to me, I could be strange because I wasn’t strange in isolation.
 Maybe that is the true appeal of fandoms—to blue collar, white collar, and any culture.
 Because don’t we all feel a little strange at some point?

-That’s why it worked so well my junior year of college when I began living with Jessica Barton—self-proclaimed nerd and francophile.
+That’s why it worked so well my junior year of college when I began living with Jessica Barton, self-proclaimed nerd and francophile.
 I would say Frenchwoman, since she lived the first eleven years of her life in France, but her passport is bound to disagree.
-Still, we fit because whoever it was that had the idea first, nobody protested when we decorated our dorm room like true broke college kids, with posters of every fandom we are in (the two marvel posters are mine).
+Still, we fit because whomever it was that had the idea first, nobody protested when we decorated our dorm room like true broke college kids, with posters of every fandom we are in (the two marvel posters are mine).

 We connected over our shared label first: missionary kid.
 But that soon progressed to the nerd label and then friendship felt inevitable.
 Awkward silences?
 No more.